Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 It is important to have a safe network or family system, to make the process as easy as possible.
 Positive parental support can help a young LGBT person to grow in self-confidence and emotional maturity.
 However, if you don’t have supportive parents or a helpful family environment, a therapist can help you to overcome this challenge during the process of coming out.

 Further, it is not only one person that has to come out if you’ve recently entered a lesbian relationship.
 Your partner might also need or want to come out in their own time.
-A difference in how, how much or when they disclose their sexual orientation to their family or friends can put your relationship under stress, especially as a young person.
+A difference in how or when they disclose their sexual orientation to their family or friends can put your relationship under stress, especially as a young person.
 Lesbian relationship counselors can help you work through these types of issues.

 How to overcome prejudice or shame about being lesbian, gay, or bisexual